joshhjacobson/wombat-v2s/README.md

 1. `1_transport`: Creates GEOS-Chem basis function runs.
 This includes setting up the inventories, creating the run directories, and setting up the configuration files.
 You will then need to find a way to run GEOS-Chem for each run.
 2. `2_matching`: Postprocesses the run output from the previous step by extracting the modelled mole-fraction values for each basis function at each observation time and location.
 3. `3_sif`: Prepares SIF data for use in the inversions.
-This includes computing the 10-second observation averages, setting up the SIF inventory, fitting the SIF–GPP linear models, and extracting the SIF values for each GPP basis function at each observation time and location.
+This includes computing the 10-second observation averages, setting up the SIF inventory, fitting the SIF–GPP linear models, and extracting the modelled SIF values for each GPP basis function at each SIF observation time and location.
 4. `4_inversion`: Performs the inversions.
 5. `5_results`: Summarises the results as a series of plots, tables, and other outputs.
 This reproduces all the figures in the paper.